Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

 1. Download a CSV file with the following options selected
   - Use numeric values
   - Recode seen but unanswered questions as -99
-  - Split multi-choice fields into columns
+  - Split multi-response fields into columns
 2. Save the file in wave# -> student -> survey -> raw
   - Name the file "pn_w#_stu_svy_raw_YYYY-MM-DD.csv"
 3. Add a README to the folder as needed to describe any known issues with the data